 The red grape variety comes from Spain.
-Over 80 Synonyms testify to the old age and the wide distribution.
-The most important alphabetically grouped by country are Negretto, Santo Stefano ( Italy ); Valdepeñas ( California ); Aragón, Aragones, Aragonez, Aragonez da Ferra, Aragonez de Elvas, Arinto Tinto, Roriz, Tinta Aragonez, Tinta Roriz, Tinta Santiago ( Portugal ); Albillo Negro, Aldepenas, Arauxa, Arganda, Botón de Gallo, Cencibel, Chinchillana, Chinchilyano, Escobera, Grenache de Logrono, Jacibiera, Jacivera, Negra de Mesa, Piñuela, Sensible, Tempranilla, Tempranillo de la Rioja, Tempranillo de Perralta, Tempranillo de Rioja, Tempranillo de Rioza, Tempranillo Rioja, Tempranillo Tinta, Tempranillo Tinto, Tinta de Nava, Tinta del País, Tinta del Toro, Tinta do Inacio, Tinta do País, Tinta Fina, Tinta Madrid, Tinto Aragónez, Tinto de Madrid, Tinto del País, Tinto Fino, Tinto Madrid, Tinto País, Tinto Ribiera, Ull de Llebre, Verdi, Vid de Aranda ( Spain ); Jacibiera, Jacivera, Garnacho Foño ( South America ).
+Over 80 Synonyms testify the old age and the wide spread.
+The main alphabetically grouped by country are Negretto, Santo Stefano ( Italy ); Valdepeñas ( California ); Aragón, Aragones, Aragonez, Aragonez da Ferra, Aragonez de Elvas, Arinto Tinto, Roriz, Tinta Aragonez, Tinta Roriz, Tinta Santiago ( Portugal ); Albillo Negro, Aldepenas, Arauxa, Arganda, Botón de Gallo, Castellana, Cencibel, Chinchillana, Chinchilyano, Escobera, Grenache de Logrono, Jacibiera, Jacivera, Negra de Mesa, Piñuela, Sensibel, Tempranilla, Tempranillo de la Rioja, Tempranillo de Perralillo Tempranillo de Rioja, Tempranillo de Rioza, Tempranillo Rioja, Tempranillo Tinta, Tempranillo Tinto, Tinta de Nava, Tinta del País, Tinta del Toro, Tinta do Inacio, Tinta do País, Tinta Fina, Tinta Madrid, Tinto Aragónez, Tinto de Madrid, Tinto del País, Tinto Fino, Tinto Madrid, Tinto País, Tinto Ribiera, Ull de Llebre, Verdiell, Vid de Aranda ( Spain ); Jacibiera, Jacivera, Garnacho Foño ( South America ).

-It may, despite seemingly suggestive synonyms or morphological Similarities do not match the varieties Garnacha Tinta.
-Juan Garcia (Malvasia Negra), Malvasia Nera di Basilicata.
+Despite apparently suggesting synonyms or morphological No similarities with the varieties Garnacha Tinta.
+Juan Garcia (Malvasía Negra), Malvasia Nera di Basilicata.
 Malvasia Nera di Brindisi.
 Moristel (Tempranillo Temprano) or Negretto be confused.
-In Italy, for the variety Tempranillo misleadingly the synonyms Malvasia Nera (also a synonym for Malvasia Nera di Basilicata) and Malvasia Nera di Lecce (also a synonym for Malvasia Nera di Brindisi) is used.
+In Italy, the Tempranillo variety misleadingly uses the synonyms Malvasia Nera (also a synonym for Malvasia Nera di Basilicata) and Malvasia Nera di Lecce (also a synonym for Malvasia Nera di Brindisi).

-The earliest mention of the variety possibly took place under the plural "las tempraniellas" in the area Ribera del Duero In the 13th century, however, the identity is uncertain, as other varieties were named as such.
-Under the old synonym Aragonés she was possibly in 1513 in the variety catalog of agronomists Gabriel Alonso de Herrera (1470-1539).
-However, only the mention in the year 1807 by the biologist and ampelographers is considered reliable Simon de Rojas Clemente y Rubio (1777-1827), with the synonym Maiolus was specified (see next paragraph).
-This took an origin in the areas Rioja or Navarra in the north of Spain.
-This is also consistent with there numerous occurring Clone,
+The earliest mention of the variety may have been made under the plural "las tempraniellas" in the area Ribera del Duero in the 13th century, however, the identity is not certain, as other varieties were named that way.
+Under the old synonym Aragonés, it may have been in the agronomist's catalog of varieties in 1513 Gabriel Alonso de Herrera (1470-1539).
+However, the mention made in 1807 by the biologist and ampelographer is considered to be reliable Simon de Rojas Clemente y Rubio (1777-1827), whereby Maiolus was given as a synonym (see next paragraph).
+This took an origin in the fields Rioja or Navarra in northern Spain.
+This is also in line with the many that occur there Clone,

 From medieval authors Petrus de Crescentiis (1230-1320) a variety called Maiolus was mentioned.
-This later led to the presumption of a relationship or identity between the Lombardian variety Maiolina and Tempranillo.
-According to another hypothesis, a connection between one of Burgundian Cistercian monks on her pilgrimage to Santiago de Compostela (Galicia) Pinot vine and Tempranillo exist.
-Both hypotheses have proven obsolete.
-Because according to done in 2012 by Javier Ibáñez DNA analysis it is a natural one crossing between the two Spanish varieties Albillo Mayor x Benedicto, The variety was crossing partner in the new breed Temparia, From a probably natural crossing with Marufo is the sort Coloraillo emerged.
-It was only in 1988 that the white mutation in the Rioja Baja area became Tempranillo Blanco discovered.
+This later led to the presumption of a relationship or identical identity between the Lombard variety Maiolina and Tempranillo.
+Another hypothesis is to link between one of Burgundian Cistercian monks taken on their pilgrimage to Santiago de Compostela (Galicia) Pinot vine and Tempranillo exist.
+Both hypotheses have turned out to be obsolete.
+Because according to 2012 done by Javier Ibáñez DNA analysis it is a natural crossing between the two Spanish varieties Albillo Mayor x Benedicto, The variety was a cross partner in new breeding Temparia, From a probably natural cross with Marufo is the variety Coloraillo emerged.
+It wasn't until 1988 that the white mutation in the Rioja Baja area Tempranillo Blanco discovered.

-The name means "the early morning" (Spanish temprano = early) and refers to the early maturity.
-In the Iberian Peninsula it is traditionally raised in bush form low above the ground.
-The high-yielding vine possesses particularly thick-skinned berries, is sensitive to wind and drought, prone to real mildew and eutypa dieback, but resistant to Botrytis, It produces colorful, intense fruity red wines with moderate acidity and alcohol content and soft tannins, the diverse aromas of spices, leather, tobacco and strawberries.
-At low yields and Barrique This distinguishes a great aging potential.
+The name means "the early" (span.
+Temprano = early) and refers to the early maturity.
+On the Iberian Peninsula, it is traditionally also raised in bush form low above the ground.
+The productive vine has particularly thick-skinned berries, is sensitive to wind and drought, susceptible to real ones mildew and eutypa dieback but resistant to Botrytis, It produces colorful, intensely fruity red wines with moderate acid and alcohol content and soft tannins, which have diverse flavors of spices, leather, tobacco and have strawberries.
+With low yields and Barrique is characterized by a great aging potential.
 Tempranillo has a similar importance in Spain as Cabernet Sauvignon in France and brings as a blend in many red wines structure on.
-She belongs to the extended circle of the Cépages classy,
+It belongs to the extended circle of the Cépages nobles,

-In Spain Tempranillo is after the white Airén the second most common grape variety and occupied in 2010 a total of 207,677 hectares of vineyards (ten years earlier, there were 79,310).
-Among its many synonyms, it is well represented in almost all regions, with the exception of Asturias and Galicia in the northwest, as well Andalusia in the very south.
-Very often she will be with the Garnacha Tinta, and also mazuelo and Macabeo blended, In Rioja Alta and Rioja Alavesa she occupies more than 70% of the vineyard and is the most important Rioja Vine, It is the main ingredient of the red wines "Pesquera" from the winery Alejandro Fernández, "Pingus" from the winery Dominio de Pingus and "Unico" from the winery Vega Sicilia thats among the best and most expensive Of Spain count.
+In Spain is Tempranillo after the white one Airén the second most common grape variety and occupied a total of 207,677 hectares in 2010 (ten years earlier there were 79,310).
+Among its numerous synonyms, it is strongly represented in almost all regions, with the exception of Asturias and Galicia in the northwest, as well Andalusia in the very south.
+It is very often used with the Garnacha Tinta, and also mazuelo and Macabeo blended, In Rioja Alta and Rioja Alavesa it occupies over 70% of the area under vines and is the most important Rioja Vine, It is the main component of the red wines "Pesquera" from the winery Alejandro Fernández, "Pingus" from the winery Dominio de Pingus and "Unico" from the winery Vega Sicilia that are among the best and most expensive Spain count.

-In Portugal It has been grown under the names Aragonez and Tinta Roriz for centuries.
-She is there mainly in the fields Alentejo. dão.
+In Portugal it has been grown under the names Aragonez and Tinta Roriz for centuries.
+It is mainly in the areas there Alentejo. dão.
 Douro (in the port wine authorized), Lisboa and Tejo represented.
-The acreage of the Portuguese variety, which is also expanding here, totaled 16,706 hectares in 2010, with a strong upward trend (ten years earlier it was 7,356 hectares).
-There are more cultivated areas in Europe in France (680 ha), Greece (19 ha), Italy (23 ha) and in the Turkey (9 ha).
+The area under cultivation of the most common Portuguese variety, which is also expanding here, totaled 16,706 hectares in 2010 with a rapidly increasing trend (ten years earlier it was 7,356 hectares).
+There is more acreage in Europe in France (680 ha), Greece (19 ha), Italy (23 ha) and in the Turkey (9 ha).

-Already in the 17th century, the variety was in the Conquistadores Conquest in South America introduced.
-Here are stocks in Argentina mainly in the field Mendoza (6,120 ha), Brazil (16 ha), Chile (48 ha) and Mexico (229 ha).
+Already in the 17th century the variety was conquered by the Conquistadores in South America introduced.
+There are stocks in Argentina mainly in the area Mendoza (6,120 ha), Brazil (16 ha), Chile (48 ha) and Mexico (229 ha).
 Other countries are Australia (476 ha), Canada (6 ha), Myanmar (3 ha), New Zealand (7 ha), South Africa (38 ha) and Thailand (4 ha).
-The variety occupied in 2010 a total of 232,561 hectares of vineyards.
-Compared to 2000 with then 92.985 hectares, this means two and a half times the amount.
+The variety occupied a total of 232,561 hectares of vineyards in 2010.
+Compared to 2000 with 92,985 hectares at the time, this means two and a half times the amount.
 With that she was (with Syrah ) the most expanding variety.
-It thus proved in the worldwide varieties ranking the rank 4.
+It thus demonstrated in the worldwide varieties ranking rank 4.